ibbles/LearningUnreal/Niagara System.md

 Systems with Loop Behavior set to Once are usually not placed like this since they would only run once when the level is loaded and the disappear.
 It is more common to spawn a System in response to user action or game logic.

+## Blueprint

+To spawn a particle system at runtime from Blueprint Visual Script use one of
+- Spawn System At Location
+- Spawn System At Location With Params
+- Spawn System Attached
+- Spawn System Attached With Params

+Set System Template to the [[Niagara System]] [[Asset]] to spawn.

+Once the system has been spawned we can set parameters on it.
+Use the Set Niagara Variable node to do this.
+This node has a text input pin named Variable Name for the name of the variable to set.
+The name should include the [[Niagara Namespace]].
+This node cannot set variables in the PARTICLES namespace.
+And probably many others as well.
+It can set USER parameters.
+See _Parameters_ below.

+# C++

 To spawn a particle system at runtime from C++:

 `MyActor.h`: